 - To the great toe joint.
-The angel of the great toe can make the toe bend improperly or not all leading to pain
+The angle of the great toe can make the toe bend improperly or not all leading to pain.

 The SCARF bunionectomy looks like a long letter Z, and is stolen from a carpenters who would connect two large beams by notching them together.
 This was employed especially for ceiling beams, so obviously there is great strength to this bone cut.
 The Z configuration makes the bone cut very stable even before screws are placed into the bone to hold the correction.

 The SCARF Bunionectomy is alternative to the Austin Bunionectomy in the following situations.